Construction Cost Estimating: What It Is & How Does it Work

 Collecting and interpreting all scope documents can be challenging, but the project team must fix the scope documentation from the start to estimate the direct costs.

-The cost estimator also notes all the cautionary notes, assumptions, and exclusions while preparing the base estimate.
-The estimate can also be attached and included as an attachment for reference for the remaining project activities.
+The cost estimator also takes down all the cautionary notes, assumptions, and exclusions while preparing the base estimate.
+The estimate can be included as an attachment for reference for the remaining project activities.

 Reviewing the base estimate is necessary to ensure all the assumptions and basis of a project are correct.
 It also means that all the base cost estimates are an actual reflection of the scope of work and schedule.